 The MBA/MS joint program addresses important needs for engineers, designers, and managers who excel in world-class product development—a cross-functional process requiring both technical and managerial skills.
 The program provides students with the management skills of the MBA program and advanced training in engineering.
 Courses teach specific expertise in product and process development through projects, industrial interaction, and research in development and interdisciplinary methods.

 Candidates must satisfy the admissions requirements for and be admitted to each program separately, including submitting applications to both programs by their respective deadlines.
-All applicants must take the GMAT (admissions test for the MBA program and the MET program) or the GRE (if applying for the ME program).
+All MS/MBA applicants must take the GMAT.
 Students should apply to both programs simultaneously.
 However, students admitted to only the ME or MET program may also apply for admission to the MBA program during their first year of study.

 Typically, MBA students admitted to the MBA program have on average four years post-undergraduate work experience.
 However, most joint MBA students do not have work experience and are admitted to the MBA program on an exception basis.
 Lacking work experience, these students must be superior in both leadership and academic preparation.
 While each applicant is evaluated on his or her own merits, MBA/MS applicants are expected to be above average academically, which is defined to be a minimum GMAT score of 680.